 The spiritual intent of this commandment is repeated in the New Testament in Jesus' model prayer.

-An obvious, standard way this commandment is violated is to refer to God unnecessarily, or misuse a reference to him, such as when swearing and cursing.
+An obvious, standard way this commandment is violated is to refer to God unnecessarily, or misusing a name that references him, such as when swearing and cursing.
 One of the subtle ways, however, this command can be broken is with euphemisms.
 A euphemism is a mild, seemingly harmless word or phrase used in place of a more direct or harsh term.

 For example, the word "jeez," created in America during the 1920's (dictionary.com), is a euphemistic way of referring to Jesus.
 "Cripes," "jeepers," "criminy" and other words are also used as a reference to Christ.
 The words "Gosh," "Golly" and others, which many people (and even cartoons) use is a euphemistic way of referencing God.

-The problem with these euphemisms is that they are directly tied to referencing the Creator of the universe who wrote the commandments with his finger (Exodus 31:18).
+The problem with these euphemisms of names is that they are directly tied to referencing the God of the universe who wrote the commandments with his finger (Exodus 31:18).
 The spirit of the law is that we should not reference, lightly or carelessly, the Eternal in our daily lives.

 This is not to say all euphemisms are bad, as Scripture uses them from time to time.
 When the KJV Bible states that Adam "knew" his wife Eve and bore Cain (Genesis 4:1) it is clearly referring to them having sex.
 The phrases "slept with his fathers" (1Kings 11:21, 14:20, etc.) or "fallen asleep in Jesus" (1Thessalonians 4:14) both are euphemisms for those who died.

-In the Sermon on the Mount, Jesus Himself went so far as to say people should not swear at all, which obviously includes all mentions of him when swearing (Matthew 5:34 - 37).
+In the Sermon on the Mount, Jesus Himself went so far as to say people should not swear at all, which obviously includes all mentions of God or any of his names when swearing (Matthew 5:34 - 37).
 The Apostle Paul further expanded the principle concerning how Christians are to communicate when he told the Ephesian church the following.

 Therefore, be imitators of God, as beloved children . . .
 But fornication and all uncleanness or covetousness, do not permit it even to be named among you, as is fitting for saints; Nor filthiness, nor foolish talking or jesting, which are not becoming; but instead, thanksgiving (Ephesians 5:1, 3 - 4, HBFV).

-Why is the Eternal so strict regarding when and how people refer to Him?
-His name is more than the noise we make when speaking it (in whatever language) or the particular squiggle we write on a piece of paper to refer to him.
-It stands for His power, authority, and perfect character.
+Why is God so strict regarding when and how people refer to Him?
+It is because any reference to him represents His power, authority, and perfect character.
 He warns His people to not live a wrong way of life while invoking Him (Isaiah 48:1 - 2).

 When believers violate His laws so routinely or in such a big way that it brings disrepute upon him, they are also causing the Third Commandment to be broken in spirit.
 They are encouraging others (i.e., unbelievers) to take God's name in vain because of their own bad behavior.